WELCOME TO THE MENTAL HEALTH & WELLNESS CENTER

 If you are experiencing anxiety, low mood or depression, or are stressed with trying to balance your academics and personal life, we can help!

-Our Mental Health and Wellness Counselor, Nick Maez is available for phone and Zoom appointments Monday - Friday.
+Our Mental Health and Wellness Counselor, Nick Maez is available for appointments Monday - Friday.
+You can meet with him in person (socially distanced with face covering), by phone, or via Zoom.

 Contact Dora at firstname.lastname@example.org or (530) 389-5551 to schedule an appointment.
 If you are unable to reach Dora, please contact Nick directly at email@example.com or (530) 832-8474.